Transform Your Bedroom with these Fun IKEA Furniture Hacks

 Photo credit: Olivia Silk, Lust Living

-If you have wardrobes with flat doors (like the PAX system) have you thought about covering the fronts with wallpaper?
-This is a 30 minute DIY job that we explain in detail in this post and it can totally transform your room.
+If you have wardrobes with flat doors (like the PAX system), have you thought about covering the fronts with wallpaper or fabric?
+This is a 30-minute DIY job that we explain in detail in this post and it can totally transform your room.
 We used geometric wallpaper from Cole & Son, but the possibilities are endless!

-Rug pillows - what are they?
+Rug cushions - what are they?
 Just more proof that creativity and IKEA are a dynamic duo.
 Unlike traditional pillows, rug pillows are longer and pack twice the comfort.
 Plus, their cosy texture makes you warmer in cold weather.
 Perfect for having around your bed !

 You don’t need to be a maven with a needle for this pillow hack.
 Just gather some attractive-looking rugs with various patterns from IKEA, fold and stuff them up, then sew together the edges.
 There are different patterns to match the ambience of your room.
 It’s entirely up to you.